-T4.1 Any other equipment used by the organiser (service radio net, time-keeping system, computers, electronic marking devices etc.) shall not cause audible interference to competitors' receivers.
+- T4.1 Any other equipment used by the organiser (service radio net, time-keeping system, computers, electronic marking devices etc.) shall not cause audible interference to competitors' receivers. - T4.2 The use of satellite positioning devices is allowed provided they do not contain digital map of the terrain ("nonmapping" devices).